RealImage/QLedger/README.md

 A **transaction** may have multiple *lines* - each line represents the change (*delta*) of money in one account.
 A valid transaction has a total delta of 0 - no money is created or destroyed, and all money moved out of any account(s) has moved in to other account(s).
 QLedger validates all transactions made via the API with a zero delta check.

-> Phrased another way, the law of conversation of money is formalized by the rules of double entry bookkeeping - money debited from any account must be credited to another account (and vice versa), implying that all transactions must have at least two entries (double entry).
+> Phrased another way, the law of conversation of money is formalized by the rules of double entry bookkeeping - money debited from any account must be credited to another account (and vice versa), implying that all transactions must have at least two entries (double entry) with a zero sum delta.
 QLedger makes it easy to follow these rules.

 Accounts do not need to be predefined - they are called into existence when they are first used.